-- 1. Scan the school's general ledger and identify if non-education related expenses (see Appendix 2) are accounted for separately from the school's education-related expenses. - 2.
-Select a sample of 5 non-education related expenses and determine whether they are being identified and reported separately from education-related expenses. - 3.
+- 1. Inspect the school's general ledger and observe if there are expenses with a description that is not education related. (see Appendix 2) - 2.
+If there are, select a sample of 5 non-education related expenses.
+Observe whether these 5 expenses are identified and reported separately from education-related expenses. - 3.
 Report any exceptions found as Material Exceptions.